sourabhtkd/farmsetu/README.md

   some other service for database(which will be used in real project) so that you can try with production configuration also
 - Production confs are intended to demonstrate logic of separation in dev and prod confs
-- Assuming both prod and dev requires same requiremnts.txt
+- Assuming both prod and dev requires same requirements.txt
 - SECRET_KEY is not coming from environment variable, left as it is intentionally
-- Static files are served withinn django itself not using any production grade service like S3
+- Static files are served within django itself not using any production grade services like S3
 - Assuming you won't run dev and prod containers at same time so volume names are kept same intentionally